Cmlynars/portfolio-2017/projects/listening_devices.md

 importance: primary
 ---

-Designed a series of conceptual, over-ear headphones to convey and encourage the intentions of the wearer, specifically: intimacy, attention, isolation.<br><br>
+<p>Designed a series of conceptual, over-ear headphones to convey and encourage the intentions of the wearer, specifically: intimacy, attention, isolation.</p>

-Headphones are used for more than just listening to audio recordings.
-By designing for the additional uses of over-ear headphones, the form proposes new relationships between the object and the wearer.
+<p>Headphones are used for more than just listening to audio recordings.
+By designing for the additional uses of over-ear headphones, the form proposes new relationships between the object and the wearer.</p>